-Learning how to write mathematical proofs takes time and hard work.
-One thing that must be stressed is knowing the formal definitions.
-A formal proof of a mathematical statement is simply an explanation of that statement written in the language of mathematics.
-If you don't know and understand the formal definitions, then you will not be able to write down your explanations.
-It would be like trying to explain something to someone in Italian without actually knowing the Italian language.
+Learning how to write mathematical proofs takes time and lots of practice.
+A proof of a mathematical statement is simply an explanation of that statement written in the language of mathematics.
+It is very important that you become comfortable with the definitions.
+If you don't know or understand the formal definitions, then you will not be able to write down your explanations.
+It would be like trying to explain something to someone in Italian without actually knowing Italian.